electronicwhisper/qc-gaffta-2012/class 3/readme.md

 ## `Accumulator`

+This is the standard pattern we see when using `Accumulator`,

 ![Accumulator Pattern](https://github.com/electronicwhisper/qc-gaffta-2012/raw/master/class%203/accumulator%20pattern.png)

-* Feedback effects
-* Drawing
+We can use `Accumulator` to create feedback effects (like video delay effects) and to make drawing-like applications.

 ## `JavaScript`

-* Think of it as a more advanced `Mathematical Expression`.
+* Think of `JavaScript` as a more advanced `Mathematical Expression`.
 * The `main` function has extra stuff to annotate the *types* of the inputs and outputs (i.e. **Number**, **String**, **Structure**, etc.).
 Other than that, we're using straight JavaScript (without the DOM of course).
 * The `main` function is called any time any input changes.
 * Variables outside the `main` function maintain state.
 See the state example.